danealohabib/research/README.md

 Use [nbviewer](https://nbviewer.jupyter.org/) to render the jupyter notebook if github isn't rendering the notebook (version two of the final notebook isn't rendering).
 Just copy the url of the python notebook and paste it in nbviewer.

 "CogExt_Preprocessing_and_Inspection_V2.ipynb" is the final script.
-Uses the data labelled "data_process" to completely replicate
+Uses the data labelled [data_process](https://www.dropbox.com/s/csibdzi9dl6nmls/data_process.zip?dl=0) to completely replicate

 "Cog_Preprocessing_Inspection_I.ipynb" is an earlier version.
 The data used for this analysis has some minor data quality issues.
 Use "data_processed" to completely replicate if you wish.